PoCInnovation/Pool2023/Software/day03/Golang/README.md

 > 💡 Middleware can also be used for other purposes: logger, permissions management etc...

-Here's a code snippet of a [middleware for an gin API](https://github.com/gin-gonic/gin#custom-middleware):
+Here's a code snippet of a [middleware for a gin API](https://github.com/gin-gonic/gin#custom-middleware):

 ```go
 func Logger() gin.HandlerFunc {